Heat/energy recovery ventilators (HRVs) and (ERVs)—ENERGY STAR technical specifications

 The lab report must be received and confirmed by NRCan before any model will appear on NRCan’s list of ENERGY STAR certified models.

-8. Verification and Challenge Testing
+8. Verification Testing

-The brand owner shall be subject to the verification and challenge testing procedures outlined in NRCan’s Annex B – Heat-Recovery Ventilator and Energy-Recovery Ventilator (H/ERV) Certification and Disqualification Procedures for ENERGY STAR Canada.
+The brand owner shall be subject to the verification testing procedures outlined in NRCan’s Annex B – Heat-Recovery Ventilator and Energy-Recovery Ventilator (H/ERV) Certification and Disqualification Procedures for ENERGY STAR Canada.
 No other procedures are considered valid for the purposes of ENERGY STAR certification unless approved in writing and communicated to program Participants by NRCan.

 9. Requirements of Organizations Certifying Products for ENERGY STAR Certification